-The relatively slow ozone injection, which takes up to 2.5 hours to complete, can also cause the chamber to be slightly inhomogeneous, especially near the injection port where ozone is constantly introduced.
+The relatively slow ozone injection, which takes up to 2.5 h to complete, can also cause the chamber to be slightly inhomogeneous, especially near the injection port where ozone is constantly introduced.
 Different histories of exposure to ozone and therefore to oxidation products stemming from this lack of complete mixing can also lead to different organic fractions in particles of the same size.

-Finally, because the DMA selects particles by their electrical mobility, larger, doubly charged particles with the same electrical mobility as that of the expected singly charged particles can be transmitted through the classifying DMA.
-Thus, the droplet distribution detected by the scanning DMA would reflect the hygroscopic growth of both the singly charged particles of the expected size and a small fraction of multiply charged larger particles that, as a result of the aforementioned preferential condensation of organic vapors onto smaller particles, have a lower organic fraction.
-Using the aerosol size distribution in the chamber and approximating the size-dependent equilibrium charge distribution according to Wiedensohler (1988), we can estimate the influence of doubly charged 289-nm particles transmitted at the same voltage as singly charged 180-nm particles to be about 10% of the number of singly charged particles.
+Finally, because the DMA selects particles by their electrical mobility, larger, doubly-charged particles with the same electrical mobility as that of the expected singly-charged particles can be transmitted through the classifying DMA.
+Thus, the droplet distribution detected by the scanning DMA would reflect the hygroscopic growth of both the singly-charged particles of the expected size and a small fraction of multiply-charged larger particles that, as a result of the aforementioned preferential condensation of organic vapors onto smaller particles, have a lower organic fraction.
+Using the aerosol size distribution in the chamber and approximating the size-dependent equilibrium charge distribution according to Wiedensohler (1988), we can estimate the influence of doubly-charged 289-nm particles transmitted at the same voltage as singlycharged 180-nm particles to be about 10% of the number of singly-charged particles.
 While this fraction will increase as the experiment progresses due to larger number of particles at 289 nm, the relative difference between the organic fractions at 180 and 289 nm also decreases quickly with time, and the organic fractions of both sizes quickly approach unity for most compounds.
-Thus, the "error" in GF due to doubly charged particles will be minimal by the time the organic volume levels off and when the RH ramping in the HTDMA starts.
+Thus, the "error" in GF due to doubly-